 Online Master’s Degrees in Data Science

-- Boston University has an Master of Science (MS) in Applied Business Analytics Management and a more technical MS in Computer Information Systems with a Data Analytics Concentration.
+- Boston University has a Master of Science (MS) in Applied Business Analytics and a more technical MS in Computer Information Systems with a data analytics concentration.

 But that’s not to ignore the efforts of smaller schools.
 For example, Bay Path has assembled an online MS in Applied Data Science and Brandeis has an online MS in Strategic Analytics.

-Whatever name the degree is under, read up on the course descriptions and the faculty profiles.
-Some master’s degrees may be more for business types than data lovers.
+Whatever the degree name, read up on the course descriptions and the faculty profiles; some master’s degrees may be more for business types than data lovers.

 Data Science Scholarships in Massachusetts

-Financial aid for Massachusetts data science programs is available, even—in certain cases—from MIT and Harvard.
+Financial aid for Massachusetts data science programs is available.
 We’ve listed scholarships and fellowships that would cover degrees in our school listings, but this is only the beginning.
-Your Graduate Studies Office will have lots of info on general scholarships, outside sources, and alternative financing options.
+Your graduate studies office will have lots of info on general scholarships, outside sources and alternative financing options.

 Babson College